MohammedRashad/Crypto-Copy-Trader/README.md

 - Slave-Master Configuration
 - WebUI
 - Flask API
-- All orders Supported (Market with limited support)
+- All orders Supported
 - Adding slaves in realtime
 - Ratio for not similar accounts
 - Built with bootstrap
+- Market orders support

 # Known Bugs
-- Market orders not working currently
-- Unknown Delays
+- Currently Nothing

+ Please [open anissue](https://github.com/MohammedRashad/Crypto-Copy-Trader/issues/new) to help us fix any bugs or request features if needed.

 # Contributors

 Thanks to everyone trying to help, special thanks for [NickPius ](https://github.com/mokolotron) for multiple patches.

+Contact me if you want to join as a contributor.

 # License
 Apache 2.0 License